GNS-Science/nzshm-opensha/doc/NZSHM22-write-up.md

 ### LogicTrees

 Logic trees are used by scientists to describe to combined choices they made when running an inversion.
 Logic trees are implemented in OpenSHA in order to configure a group of inversion runs.
 However, NZSHM22 only uses logic tree branches (LTBs), i.e. the configuration for a single inversion run.
-The whole tree is realised outside of the Java code in [runzi](https://github.com/GNS-Science/nzshm-runzi).
+The whole tree is realised outside the Java code in [runzi](https://github.com/GNS-Science/nzshm-runzi).

 The structure of and the parameters of the scientists' logic tree branches do not necessarily match up with logic tree branches as modelled in this code.
 In this repo, NZSHM22 LTBs were implemented purely from a programmer's perspective without understanding how scientists think about them.